aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 url: /net/types-of-mail-merge-operations/
 ---

-The main idea of mail merge is to automatically create a document or multiple documents based on your template and data fetched from your data source.
-Aspose.Words allows you to perform two different types of mail merge operations: simple mail merge and mail merge with regions.
+The main idea of mail merge is to automatically create a document or numerous documents based on your template and data fetched from your data source.
+Aspose.Words enables you to perform two different types of mail merge operations: simple mail merge and mail merge with regions.

 The most common example of using simple mail merge is when you want to send a document for different clients by including their names at the beginning of the document.
 To do this, you need to create merge fields such as *First Name* and *Last Name* in your template, and then fill them in with data from your data source.
 Whereas the most common example of using mail merge with regions is when you want to send a document that includes specific orders with the list of all items within each order.
 To do this, you will need to create merge regions inside your template – own region for each order, in order to fill it with all required data for the items.